m30ws/graphing/README.md

 ## 🛠 Requirements
 - SDL2 (and SDL2ttf)

 `cJSON` and `uthash` libraries come included in appropriate directories.
-For Windows, SDL2 headers, its extensions and its `.lib` files also come included, while Linux version by default uses distro-provided SDL2.
+For Windows, SDL2 headers, its extensions and its `.dll` files also come included, while Linux version by default uses distro-provided SDL2.
 Only Windows and Linux are currently explicitly supported.

 ## 📊 Reference
 The following reference refers to using the `graphing.h` itself.